-Each child's level of development must be assessed against the early learning goals (see Section 1).
+Each child's level of development must be assessed against the early learning goals.
 Practitioners must indicate whether children are meeting expected levels of development, or if they are not yet reaching expected levels ('emerging').
 This is the EYFS Profile.